 Most people don’t get through all the exams without failing at least 1 or 2 along the way.
 And keep in mind there are a lot of very smart people writing these exams.

 Although failing can feel very demotivating, there aren’t many other consequences.
 Upon failing you can write the exam again the next time it’s offered (aka the next sitting).

 To give you an example of the pass rates for actuarial exams, see below:

 Remember, these pass rates include some people that are writing their second, third, or more attempt at the exam.
 So the percentage of people passing on their first attempt is extremely low.
-Luckily, if you’re planning to write your first exam soon, you can get personalized help from me here so that you can exponentially increase your odds of passing the first time.
+Luckily, if you’re planning to write Exam P soon, you can get personalized help from me here so that you can exponentially increase your odds of passing the first time.